Recess for Athletes

 Making fun the objective of some of your workouts can improve your performance in others.

 Most part-time athletes are overscheduled, overplanned, and overworked.
 Sessions at the gym are sometimes your only personal time of the day.
 “Even then, in our workouts, there’s supposed to be a structure and you’re supposed to follow a plan to meet your target,” says Matt Berenc, the director of education at the Equinox Fitness Training Institute.
 And, while of course you’ll get the results you want with a tailored strategy, there are other elements that could help you get there faster and with less work.
 Specifically, the element of play.
 “When you experiment with new movements or techniques, it’s a way to ask more from your body, finding a wider range of movement, varying performance, and improving its ability for better adaptation in workouts, sports, and daily life,” Berenc says.
-(In fact, it's so important Equinox is opening an adult playground at their Sports Club location in Los Angeles.)
+(In fact, it's so important that Equinox opened The Playground for adults at a few of its locations.)

 Add in play.